 "We've been pleasantly surprised to see that the game hasn't fallen off a cliff as soon as we stopped doing those updates," Kieft said.
 "That was a fear that we had, that as soon as players sense there's no one at the wheel right now, they'll just move on to something else.
 But no, we're still I think number three by daily active users on the platform, despite having not updated now in two weeks.
 That's a huge relief."

-Roblox's culture around updates is intense, particularly among younger players who expect new content on a near-weekly cadence.
+Roblox's culture around updates is demanding, particularly among younger players who expect new content on a near-weekly schedule.
 Kieft draws an analogy to Flash games: nobody was messaging the Bloons developers demanding a new map every week.
 You just loaded the game and played.
-That expectation has shifted, and he thinks it skews younger, with older players more willing to return to a game they already enjoy without needing a content drop as the excuse.
+That expectation has changed, and he thinks it skews younger, with older players more willing to return to a game they already enjoy without needing a content drop as the excuse.

 Grandma's Favourite Games does plan to expand the late-game and address gaps in the experience when they return from their break.
 But the fact that the audience held without constant updates suggests the game has something stickier than most Roblox experiences: players who haven't finished it yet.